Leader Stochastic Gradient Descent for Distributed Training of Deep Learning Models: Extension: Experimental Results

 \subsection{Experimental Results}

 In Figure~\ref{fig:CNN7} we report results obtained with CNN$7$ on CIFAR-$10$.
-We run EASGD and LSGD with communication period $\tau = 64$.
-We used $\tau_G = 128$ for the multi-leader LSGD case.
-The number of workers was set to $l = \{4,16\}$.
-Our method consistently outperforms the competitors in terms of convergence speed (it is roughly $1.5$ times faster than EASGD for $16$ workers) and for $16$ workers it obtains smaller error.
+Our method consistently outperforms the competitors in terms of convergence speed (it is roughly $1.5$ times faster than EASGD for $12$ workers).

-In Figure~\ref{fig:VGG16} we demonstrate results for VGG$16$ and CIFAR-$10$ with communication period $64$ and number of workers equal to $4$.
-LSGD converges marginally faster than EASGD and recovers the same error.
-At the same time it outperforms significantly DOWNPOUR in terms of convergence speed and obtains a slightly better solution.
+In Figure~\ref{fig:VGG16} we demonstrate results for VGG$16$ and CIFAR-$10$.
+LSGD obtains a much better solution than other methods.
+Furthermore, LSGD converges marginally faster than EASGD and it outperforms DataParallel and LARS significantly.

-The experimental results obtained using ResNet$20$ and CIFAR-$10$ for the same setting of communication period and number of workers as in case of CNN$7$ are shown in Figure~\ref{fig:ResNet20}.
+The experimental results obtained using ResNet$20$ and CIFAR-$10$ are shown in Figure~\ref{fig:ResNet20}.
 On $4$ workers we converge comparably fast to EASGD but recover better test error.
 For this experiment in Figure~\ref{fig:ResNet50rank} we show the switching pattern between the leaders indicating that LSGD indeed takes advantage of all workers when exploring the landscape.
-On $16$ workers we converge roughly $2$ times faster than EASGD and obtain significantly smaller error.
-In this and CNN$7$ experiment LSGD (as well as EASGD) are consistently better than DONWPOUR and SGD, as expected.
+On $12$ workers we converge roughly $1.5$ times faster than EASGD and obtain significantly smaller error.
+In CNN$7$, VGG$16$ and this experiment, LSGD is consistently better than DataParallel and LARS in the aspect of convergence speed, as expected.

 \begin{remark} We believe that these two facts together — (1) the schedule of leader switching recorded in the experiments shows frequent switching, and (2) the leader point itself is not pulled away from minima — suggest that the `pulling away' in LSGD is beneficial: non-leader workers that were pulled away from local minima later became the leader, and thus likely obtained an even better solution than they originally would have. \end{remark}